ligato/docs/docs/developer-guide/kvscheduler.md

 ### Dependencies

-The KV Scheduler must learn about two types of relationships between values utilized by the scheduling algorithm.
+The KV Scheduler must learn about two types of relationships between values when scheduling configuration updates for your application.

 1. `A` **depends on** `B`: